RRSP – Registered Retirement Savings Plan

 Accumulation phase

-The earlier you start, the more compound interest works for you.
+The earlier you start and the more you persevere, the more compound interest works for you.

 Invest strategically: